 What will happen to my membership?
 Will my fees increase?

 Over the transition period, the City of Medicine Hat will refund any prorated portion of your existing Veiner Centre membership.

-Kerby Assembly will communicate their fees for services when that has been determined.
+Kerby Centre will communicate their fees for services when that has been determined.
 The goal of this transition is to better serve our growing seniors demographic, and both Kerby and the City will work to ensure a smooth transition of membership.

 Will the Bistro be open?

-Working within Public Health Measures, Kerby intends to open the Bistro/dining area, as well as assume the operation of the Meals on Wheels program, with no interruption in service.
+Working within Public Health Measures, Kerby Centre intends to open the Bistro/dining area, as well as assume the operation of the Meals on Wheels program, with no interruption in service.

 Will my fees for MOW increase?

 Fees for Meals on Wheels have not yet been determined.

 The staffing model will be determined by Kerby Centre.
 Please note that a different operator will choose staff according to their specific mission and vision.
 Kerby Centre has committed to employing staff to work in the Veiner and Strathcona Centres who live in Medicine Hat.
 Kerby Centre has also committed to volunteerism as a key operating strategy moving forward.